robmarkcole/Hue-sensors-HASS/README.md

 # Hue-sensors-HASS
 Component for Hue sensors in Home-assistant v0.60 and above.

-**To use the dev-phue branch you need to edit components/hue.py as [the instructions](https://github.com/robmarkcole/Hue-sensors-HASS/blob/dev-phue/edited_hue_hub/changes_to_components_hue.md) in the folder in this repo.**
+**To use the dev-phue branch you need to use the edited version of components/hue.py in the custom_components folder.
+The edits are listed at the bottom of this readme.**

 Place the custom_components folder in your configuration directory (or add its contents to an existing custom_components folder).